Thursday, July 17, 2014

 "The kingdom of heaven is like a mustard seed"

-Once again in this week's Gospel passage for July 17, 2011, 16th Sunday in Ordinary Time, images of growing trees, shrubs and plants provide us with powerful insights into the quiet and slow ways that God's Kingdom grows among us and within us.
+Once again in this week's Gospel passage for July 20, 2104 (16A) images of growing trees, shrubs and plants provide us with powerful insights into the quiet and slow ways that God's Kingdom grows among us and within us.
 This Sunday we have three parables set before us.
 Our Discussion Questions will guide your Sunday Bible Study sessions with family, friends and church groups.